umgbhalla/starred/README.md

 - [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama_index.
 - [rsms/inter](https://github.com/rsms/inter) - The Inter font family
 - [langchain-ai/chat-langchain](https://github.com/langchain-ai/chat-langchain) -
-- [Arize-ai/phoenix](https://github.com/Arize-ai/phoenix) - AI Observability & Evaluation - Evaluate, troubleshoot, and fine tune your LLM, CV, and NLP models in a notebook.
 - [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal
 - [Pycord-Development/pycord](https://github.com/Pycord-Development/pycord) - Pycord, a maintained fork of discord.py, is a python wrapper for the Discord API
 - [Safiullah-Rahu/CSV-AI](https://github.com/Safiullah-Rahu/CSV-AI) - CSV-AI is the ultimate app powered by LangChain, OpenAI, and Streamlit that allows you to unlock hidden insights in your CSV files.
 With CSV-AI, you can effortlessly interact with, summarize, and anal